Cerrix/paligemma_sagemaker_inference_notebooks/README.md

 )
 ```

-8. **Test the deployed model**: The notebook demonstrates how to send a request to the deployed SageMaker endpoint for image segmentation.
+8. **Test the deployed model**: The notebook demonstrates how to send a request to the deployed SageMaker endpoint for image detection.
 It encodes a test image as base64, includes a textual prompt, and sends it to the endpoint for inference.
 The response from the endpoint is then printed.

 ```python
 import base64